emfcamp/Website/docs/cfp.md

 ## Tables ##

-There are 4 tables used in the CfP:
+There are 3 main tables used in the CfP:

-* proposal - the information received from the users
+* Proposal - the information received from the users
-* category - used to group talk proposals for reviewers
-* CFPmessage - implements a simple messaging system between submitters and admin
+* CFPMessage - implements a simple messaging system between submitters and admin
-* CFPVotes - votes from reviewers against a proposal
+* CFPVote - votes from reviewers against a proposal

 ### Polymorphic tables ###